 These guidelines have been developed, which Council resolved on 28 May 2019 to exhibit for public comment.
 Exhibition of the Guidelines will occur during the public exhibition of the draft Affordable Housing Contribution Scheme (which has not occurred to date).

 The objective of draft Affordable Housing Tenancy Guidelines is to outline the requirements for the allocation and management of tenancies for properties within the Northern Beaches Council Affordable Housing Portfolio.

 It also sets out criteria for eligibility, rent, management of waiting lists and asset management.

 It is intended the full cost of the program, including day-to-day property and cyclical maintenance, tenancy management, administration fees and major upgrading works is fully covered by rent revenue collected by the Housing Manager (Council or its nominated agent)

 Affordable Housing on any Council-owned Land

-Consideration is also being given to providing affordable housing on any Council-owned land where feasible and tendering for a Community Housing Provider to manage and deliver affordable rental housing.
+Once Council has obtained affordable housing stock it will tender for a Community Housing Provider to manage and deliver affordable rental housing.